uniVocity/univocity-examples/src/test/resources/README_template.md

 ## Persistent scope ##

 uniVocity supports the concept of a persistent scope.
 This is a scope whose state is intended to outlive the data integration engine.
-To use a persistent scope, you are expected to provide an implementation of `com.univocity.api.engine.ScopeStorageProvider` in an `EngineConfiguration` object.
+To use a persistent scope, you are expected to provide an implementation of @@LINK(ScopeStorageProvider) in an @@LINK(EngineConfiguration) object.
 The storage provider is the interface that is used by uniVocity store and retrieve values added to the persistent scope.
 The storage is fully under your control, and you can choose whether to use files, a database, a distributed cache or anything else you need.